adiwg/mdEditor-doc/reference/edit-window/dictionary/entity-panels/csvImport/csvImport-readCSV.md

   When using drag and drop method the target will turn green when mdEditor is ready to receive the CSV file.
 {% endhint %}

-If the sample CSV entity file illustrated above ("STATE") is dropped onto the target or selected for import the following entity will be STAGED FOR IMPORT in mdEditor.
+When the sample CSV entity file illustrated above ("STATE") is dropped onto the target or selected for import the following entity will be STAGED FOR IMPORT in mdEditor.

 ![Entity Staged for Import](/assets/reference/edit-objects/dictionary/entities/csvImport2.png){caption}